Is failure to repent an unforgiveable sin?

 This led me to ask another more hypothetical question:

-If I'm not convicted that a particular behavior of my own is a sin; and I never repent of it; and it turns out I was wrong, I'm still saved.
+If I'm not convicted that a particular behavior of my own is a sin; and I never repent of it; and it turns out I was wrong, am I still saved?
+Answer: I'm still saved.
 I believe that with every fiber of my being - my brain, my heart and my body.

 God forgives my errors.
 All of them.
-He if faithful even when I'm not.
+He is faithful even when I'm not.

 Does that mean that I'm "off-the-hook" for examining my own life?
 Of course not!
 Self-examination is essential for every Christian.